Mansour-Tumeh/FbW4_liveCode/7_Redux/README.md

      })

 ```
-## Step 3 : Connect Reux with React :
+## Step 3 : Connect Redux with React :

 ### Now you need to visit the react components as below :